-In California, Cate McCall is an alcoholic lawyer that was put on probation and rehab.
-She had an argument with a judge that sent her to the Breathalyzer test and the bar put her on probation in a small office.
-Cate is also fighting to recover custody of her daughter that lives with her father that is moving to Seattle.
-Cate is assigned to defend Lacey Stubbs, who has appealed claiming that she had been wrongly accused of murdering another woman since there was a trial error.
+In California, Cate McCall is an alcoholic lawyer who was on probation and rehab.
+She had an argument with a judge who made her take a breathalyzer test and put her on probation in a small office.
+Cate is also fighting to recover custody of her daughter who lives with her father, who is moving to Seattle.
+Cate is assigned to defend Lacey Stubbs, who has appealing against her wrongful conviction of murdering another woman on the basis of a since there was a trial error.
 Further, Lacey also tells that she was raped by a guard in the prison.
-Cate, who has never lost a case, investigates the case with his friend Bridges and they find evidences that might prove that Lacey is innocent and her case is fabricated.
-But is she really not guilty?
+Cate, who has never lost a case, investigates the case with her friend Bridges and they find evidence that might prove that Lacey is innocent and that her case had been fabricated.
+But is she really innocent?
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil